-The proposed legislative changes to support the use and development of Māori land will:
+The proposed changes to support the use and development of Māori land will:

 - provide local authorities with the power to remove rates arrears